Battle of Marj Rahit (684): Aftermath

-The victory at Marj Rahit secured the Umayyads' position in Syria, and allowed them to go onto the offensive against Ibn al-Zubayr's supporters.
+The victory at Marj Rahit secured the authority of the Umayyads in Syria, and allowed them to go onto the offensive against Ibn al-Zubayr's supporters.
 Egypt was recovered later in the year, but an attempt to recover Iraq under Ubayd Allah ibn Ziyad was defeated by pro-Alid forces under al-Mukhtar near Mosul in August 686.
 Abd al-Malik, who had succeeded his father Marwan I after the latter's death in April 685, thereafter restricted himself to securing his own position, while Mus'ab ibn al-Zubayr defeated al-Mukhtar and gained control of all of Iraq in 687.
-In 691, Abd al-Malik managed to bring Zufar al-Kilabi's Qays back into the Umayyad fold, and advanced into Iraq.
+In 691, Abd al-Malik managed to bring Zufar ibn al-Kilabi's Qaysi tribes back into the Umayyad fold, and advanced on Iraq.
 Mus'ab ibn al-Zubayr was defeated and killed, and Umayyad authority re-established across the East.
 In October 692, after another siege of Mecca, Abdallah ibn al-Zubayr was killed, and the civil war ended.